 The mission of the Future Leaders of the World (FLOW) Mentoring Program is to foster positive mentoring relationships between students in St. Mary’s County Public Schools and members of the community and to provide supported, safe, and inspiring environments in which these matches can cultivate the potential of each youth.

-In its fourth year FLOW Mentoring paired over 250 young people in grades 4-12 with caring and responsible mentors.
-Now in its fifth year of operation, FLOW is running programs in almost every elementary, middle, and high school in the system and will continue to match additional students with community members.
+In its fifth year FLOW Mentoring paired over 250 young people in grades 4-12 with caring and responsible mentors.
+Now in its sixth year of operation, FLOW is running programs in almost every elementary, middle, and high school in the system and will continue to match additional students with community members.